ctkjose/robobo3dr1plus/readme.md

 # Power Supply #

-The R1+ uses a common 3D Printer Switching Power Supply 12V 30A (360W, 15A, 120V-AC), ease to find only if you serach for S-360-12.
+The R1+ uses a common 3D Printer Switching Power Supply 12V 30A (360W, 15A, 120V-AC), ease to find if you search for S-360-12.

 Amazon [Option1](https://amzn.to/2XIWFLl)<br>